vedph/cadmus-migration/docs/filters.md

 - ID: `it.vedph.renderer-filter.sentence-split`
 - options:
   - `EndMarkers`: the end-of-sentence marker characters.
 Each character in this string is treated as a sentence end marker.
 Any sequence of such end marker characters is treated as a single end.
 Default characters are `.`, `?`, `!`, Greek question mark (U+037E), and ellipsis (U+2026).
+  - `BlackOpeners`: the "black" section openers characters.
+Each character in this string has a corresponding closing character in `BlackClosers`, and marks the beginning of a section which may contain end markers which will not count as sentence separators.
+This is typically used for parentheses, e.g. "hoc tibi dico (cui enim?) ut sapias", where we do not want the sentence to stop after the question mark.
+These sections cannot be nested, so you are free to use the same character both as an opener and as a closer, e.g. an EM dash.
+The default value is `(`.
+If no such sections must be detected, just leave this empty.
+  - `BlackClosers`: the "black" section closers.
+Each character in this string has a corresponding opening character in `BlackOpeners`.
+The default value is `)`.
+If no such sections must be detected, just leave this null.
   - `NewLine`: the newline marker to use.
 The default value is the/ newline sequence of the host OS.
   - `Trimming`: a value indicating whether trimming spaces/tabs at both sides of any inserted newline is enabled.
+  - `CrLfRemoval`: a value indicating whether CR/LF should be removed when filtering.
+When this is true, any CR or CR+LF or LF is replaced with a space.